PaulKinlan/paul.kinlan.me/content/2021-05-10-chasing-native.markdown

 ---
+date: 2021-05-10 01:30:29.419000+00:00
+draft: true
 slug: chasing-app-development
-date: 2021-05-10T01:30:29.419Z
+summary: The blog post explores the current state of web development, highlighting the tension between optimization demands from major players like Google and the emergence of new, faster build tools.
+It expresses the author's personal experience with these new tools and their potential to streamline the development workflow.
+tags:
+- web development
+- app development
+- build tools
+- optimization
+- Vite
+- WMR
+- Snowpack
 title: Chasing App Development from every angle
-summary: Capabilities, Features, Build time
-draft: true
-tags: [drafts]

 ---

 I've had a feeling for a while that we as an industry are ...